DataConservancy/cos-docker/README.md

 This repository provides Docker images for various services offered by the Center For Open Science (COS).
 Currently provided are:

-* `dataconservancy/cos-osf-runtime`: Open Science Framework UI and v2 JSON API
+* `dataconservancy/cos-osf-runtime`: image for Open Science Framework UI and v2 JSON API containers
-* `dataconservancy/cos-fakecas`: FakeCAS
+* `dataconservancy/cos-fakecas`: image for FakeCAS container

 Want to get to it?
 Jump to [requirements](#requirements).